nithingpth/keyboard-navigator/Readme.md

 ```
 this function stores the Xpath of active element before DOM update, and Asynchronously focuses the same element after DOM update using the same Xpath.

 2)User clicking on element(pressing enter)
 Developer can opt out of this step so that Keyboard Navigator doesnot handle enter clicks by setting
 ```javascript
 // default listenOnEnterKey = true
 keyBoardNavigator.listenOnEnterKey = false
 ```
-Keyboard Navigator provides a strategy for handling such case where elements get removed/disappeared from DOM.
+Keyboard Navigator provides a strategy for handling such case where elements get removed/disappeared from DOM on clicking enter.
 Developers can have their own strategy and can integrate it with Keyboard Navigator by setting:
 ```javascript
 // default useDefaultFallbackFocusLogic = true